Kermanshah Kermanshah Province, Iran Travel Guide

 Kermanshah city has no cable cars, funiculars, or other unique local transport systems.

 For hassle-free movement, rely on ride-sharing apps (Snapp, Tap30) or licensed taxis.
-Use public buses for budget travel if comfortable with navigation.
+Use public buses for budget travel if comfortable for directions.

 Consider hiring a car with a driver for inter-city travel or excursions into the Zagros Mountains.